BigUncleYemi/ReactTodoApp/README.md

 ## npm start

 this will start the app on your default browser and will be use to aid the app development.
-note:
+*note:*
 all changes done are automatically updated on the browser as you save the project each time, coutesy of "react-script"

 ##SRC folder
 ##css
 all css script use in the app are in App.css and are sectioned according to each components and fectures that uses them.
-note:
+*note:*
-index.css is not really doing anything it just basically came with creact-react-app package and i dont feel like delecting it
+index.css is not really doing anything it just basically came with creact-react-app package and i dont feel like delecting it :p

-to get creact-react-app node package run on terminal or CMD as it applies to you
+*to get creact-react-app node package*
+*run on terminal or CMD as it applies to you*
 ##npm install create-react-app
 ##create-react-app name-of-app

 ##components
 all the components used in the app are in the components folders.
 ++Header.js
+this is basically the component that renders the header of the app.
+++Task
-this is basically the component that renders the header of the app ++Task this components is basically contains the layout of the tasks to be displayed in the app. it is also reponsible for the displaying of the Tasks.
+this components basically contains the layout of the tasks to be displayed in the app. it is also reponsible for the displaying of the Tasks.
 ++AddTaskForm
 this is the component that is responsible for taking input of task info to be displayed by the task component.